Optimize Amazon Redshift Performance: 5 Top Tips

 - Large dimension tables

 Sorting enables efficient handling of range-restricted predicates.
-An example of how using sort keys in a WHERE clause can reduce the amount of blocks scanned is shown in this example from the Amazon documentation:
+For example, using sort keys in a WHERE clause can reduce the amount of blocks scanned, per this example from the AWS documentation:

 “If a table stores five years of data sorted by date and a query specifies a date range of one month, up to 98 percent of the disk blocks can be eliminated from the scan.
 If the data is not sorted, more of the disk blocks (possibly all of them) have to be scanned.”